LaunchCodeEducation/java-web-development/src/chapters/enums/enums-in-models.rst

    In ``coding-events``, say we change our template variable name in ``EventController.displayCreateEventForm`` so that ``EventType.values()`` is now assigned to a variable, ``categories``.
-Which of the template expressions in the following codeblock from ``create.html``, if any, will be changed?
+Which of the template expressions in the following codeblock from ``create.html``, if any, should be changed to reflect this update?
 Select all that apply.

    .. sourcecode:: html
       :lineno-start: 27